Cairo City – The Beating Heart of Egypt

 Can I take a Nile cruise from Cairo?

-While longer cruises typically depart from Luxor or Aswan, you can enjoy shorter Nile dinner cruises and felucca rides within Cairo itself.
+While long cruises start from Luxor or Aswan, Cairo offers Nile dinner cruises and felucca rides within the city.

 What are some good areas to stay in Cairo?

-Zamalek, Downtown Cairo, Garden City, and Maadi are popular with tourists for their safety, accessibility, and amenities.
+Zamalek, Downtown, Garden City, and Maadi are popular for safety, accessibility, and amenities.

 Our Partners